yunsj111/PycroMagnetics/README.md

 # PycroMagnetics
 PycroMagnetics is a library in Python that provides 3D micromagnetic simulation.
-This package uses only cupy, which is a numpy-compatible array library accelerated by CUDA.
+This package uses only CuPy, which is a NumPy-compatible array library accelerated by CUDA.